UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Places to Create Git Repositories
 >
 > Along with tracking information about un-report (the project we have already created),
-> Riley would also like to track information about moons.
+> Riley would also like to track information about countries.
-> Despite our concerns, Riley creates a `moons` project inside his `un-report`
+> Despite our concerns, Riley creates a `countries` project inside his `un-report`
 > project with the following sequence of commands:
 >
 > ```
 > $ cd ~/Desktop   # return to Desktop directory
 > $ cd un-report     # go into un-report directory, which is already a Git repository
 > $ ls -a          # ensure the .git subdirectory is still present in the un-report directory
-> $ mkdir moons    # make a subdirectory un-report/moons
+> $ mkdir countries    # make a subdirectory un-report/countries
-> $ cd moons       # go into moons subdirectory
+> $ cd countries       # go into countries subdirectory
-> $ git init       # make the moons subdirectory a Git repository
+> $ git init       # make the countries subdirectory a Git repository
 > $ ls -a          # ensure the .git subdirectory is present indicating we have created a new Git repository
 > ```
 > {: .language-bash}
 >
-> Is the `git init` command, run inside the `moons` subdirectory, required for
+> Is the `git init` command, run inside the `countries` subdirectory, required for
-> tracking files stored in the `moons` subdirectory?
+> tracking files stored in the `countries` subdirectory?
 >
 > > ## Solution
 > >
-> > No. Riley does not need to make the `moons` subdirectory a Git repository
+> > No. Riley does not need to make the `countries` subdirectory a Git repository
 > > because the `un-report` repository will track all files, sub-directories, and
 > > subdirectory files under the `un-report` directory.
 Thus, in order to track
-> > all information about moons, Riley only needed to add the `moons` subdirectory
+> > all information about countries, Riley only needed to add the `countries` subdirectory
 > > to the `un-report` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":